 Before we look at how you might use forums on your WordPress site, let’s discuss user engagement.
 This term refers to the ways in which you keep visitors on your website and interacting with your content, in the hopes of eventually convincing them to convert.

 There are many strategies for engaging visitors, but one of the simplest is setting up a forum.
 Users can post their own questions or comments, generating free content for your site.
 This feature is relatively low-cost, and you can be as involved or as hands-off as you want to be.

 Forums have also been known to help create a sense of community among a site’s visitors.
 This can make them feel more invested in your brand.
 Once their loyalty is established, users are more likely to provide you with free exposure and promote your brand by word of mouth.

 Finally, forums can act as a form of self-serve customer support.
-Consider the Local by Flywheel Community, which serves as a customer support service:
+Consider the Local Forum, which serves as a customer support service:

 On these message boards, users can ask and answer questions about the platform.
 By giving users a place where they can troubleshoot with each other or on their own, you can help them help themselves (and save time in the process!).